BillyDM/awesome-audio-dsp/README.md

 ## Algorithms

 - [`Musicdsp.org`] - A collection of open source DSP algorithms by the community.
-- [`Cytomic Technical Papers`] - Excellent real-world useable filters and explanations by a Cytomic.
+- [`Cytomic Technical Papers`] - Excellent real-world useable filters and explanations by Cytomic.
 - [`Freeverb`]: An open-source reverb algorithm.

 ## Software Optimization